Baroque

 Joachim Patinir, Landscape with St Jerome, c.1516-17) Madrid, Prado, dutch painters

-Joachim Patinir (Patenier) (c.1480-1523/4) was probably born in Dinant, near Namen (Namur) in modern Belgium.
-He was a landscape painter and it is thought that some of the rocky outcrops in his art may have been inspired by a cliff above Dinant.
+Joachim Patinir (Patenier) (c.
+1480-1523/1524) was probably born in Dinant, near Namur in modern Belgium.
+He was a landscape painter and it is thought that a cliff above Dinant may have inspired some of the rocky outcrops in his art.

 Netherlandish painting in the 16th century witnessed a number of changes, one of which was the development of the landscape as a subject in painting, a genre in its own right.
 We see it in the work of Patinir, whose focus on a landscape is clear: he often included an aerial perspective to show outlandish rock formations.
 Figures were not his forte and thus he often asked colleagues to paint the figures, the so-called staffage (here the old man is an example of this practice).